-Similar to the CEO, CFO and COO, the Committee determined EPS and ROIC were the appropriate performance metrics for Ms. Swan, Executive Vice President, Global Strategy and Talent.
+The Committee determined EPS and ROIC were the appropriate performance metrics for Ms. Swan, Executive Vice President, Global Strategy and Talent.

-The following chart shows the Committee's determination of award opportunities for the annual incentive payable to Ms. Swan for 2017, as a percentage of her 2017 base salary of \$610,000:
+The following chart shows the Committee's determination of award opportunities for the annual incentive payable to Ms. Swan for 2018, as a percentage of her 2018 base salary of \$610,000: